SLKone/SLKone.github.io/_industries/private-equity.md

   - "Emphasis on ESG considerations in investment decisions"
 landscape-conclusion: "These factors raise the bar for practical value creation: sharper decisions, faster alignment, stronger execution cadence, and clearer proof of impact."
 approach-title: "Our Approach"
-approach-intro: "SLKone's methodology is tailored to the realities of sponsor-backed companies, focusing on:"
+approach-intro: "SLKone's methodology is tailored to the realities of sponsor-backed companies, combining hands-on execution with analytics and AI-enabled tools where they improve visibility and pace.
+We focus on:"
 approach:
   - point: "Value Creation Planning"
     description: "Translating investment thesis and management priorities into sequenced, owned initiatives"